barnsotneh/Scheme-Interpreter/README.md

 # Scheme-Interpreter
-Interpreter for Scheme written in c
+Interpreter for Scheme written in C